Hexirp/PseudoRedPower-Core/README.md

 # PseudoRedPower-Core

 PseudoRedPower-Core is a MOD of Minecraft and is **the copied RedPower2** to 1.8.9 or later.
-So, if you think that this MOD is interesting, respect the author of RedPower2 as well.
+So, if you think that this MOD is interesting, respect the author of RedPower2.

 ## Feature